ChromaticHQ/calliope/README.md

 ## Pipelines

 Your project’s build is defined by its pipeline tasks.
-These tasks are concerned with processing your project’s static assets (JS, CSS, images, etc) and are run every time you run the `build` or `start` commands.
+These tasks are concerned with processing your project’s static assets (JS and CSS) and are run every time you run the `build` or `start` commands.

 ### `fonts` - Move Font Files